-We go on an extensive walking tour of Rome this afternoon from with a local guide.
-She succeeds in bringing the Coliseum, the Roman Forum, and the Pantheon alive for us all.
+We go on an extensive walking tour of Rome this afternoon with a local guide who succeeds in bringing the Coliseum, the Roman Forum, and the Pantheon alive for us all.
 Several of us are tired after all the walking this afternoon, so we return to the hotel on our own using the Rome subway.
 Jennifer taught us well earlier in the day when we started our tour by taking the subway, so we have no problem reversing the route.

 Three of us have dinner at Ristorante Esperia, which is a trattoria only a couple of blocks away from our hotel.
 I have Spaghetti Carbonara, which is very rich and tasty.
 We all enjoy our meals, although the wine is a bit expensive.

 September 12, 2014 – Friday – Vatican City

 After breakfast at the hotel this morning, we take the subway to the Vatican to take an escorted tour of the Vatican Museum, which includes the Sistine Chapel, the Raphael Rooms, and other amazing displays.
 I missed the Vatican Museum last time I was in Rome in 2006 due to a screw up with the arrangements, so it is great to finally see this astounding collection of friezes, tapestries, and paintings, but I find the opulence to be obscene.
 I am fascinated with the 40 frescoed maps of Italy in one hallway, since they were created so long ago and yet are very detailed and beautifully crafted.

 We are then led through a side entrance to St. Peter’s Basilica, where we are on our own for the rest of the day.
 I think there is more lighting than the last time I was in St. Peter’s in 2006, which makes taking photos easier.
 I still find the place rather creepy, especially seeing the popes and cardinals who are embalmed and on display in crypts with glass windows in the side so they can be viewed.
 There are several worship services going on as I walk through the basilica taking photos.